Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 ## The Shepherd Who Hunted

 At fifteen, they made the mistake of being caught with a Stephen King novel.
-In the congregation's eyes, this made them "bad association"—spiritually dangerous, in need of stronger guidance.
+In the congregation's eyes, this made them "bad association": spiritually dangerous, in need of stronger guidance.
 The elders had a solution: spend time with Larry, a ministerial servant.
 A spiritual mentor.
 Someone to set them on the right path.

 I wonder sometimes about the delicate trust of children.
 How we hand it over to those who wear the right clothes, say the right words, carry the right title.
 Larry wore all of those things.

 They woke one night to find his hands where they shouldn't be.
 A child, frozen in the dark, trying to make sense of why God's servant was doing this.
 They hid in the bathroom until morning light made it safe to call for rescue.
 But they never said why they stopped visiting Larry.
 Who would believe the "bad association" kid over a respected ministerial servant?

-A year later, at a congregation gathering—one of those wholesome get-togethers with water gun fights and potluck dishes—Larry found them alone in a bathroom.
+A year later, at a congregation gathering (one of those wholesome get-togethers with water gun fights and potluck dishes), Larry found them alone in a bathroom.
 Tried again.
 This time, they fought.
 Hit him with a water gun and ran.

 Such a small weapon against such a large betrayal.
 But they fought.